open-uem/openuem-docs/docs/03-Introduction/09-roadmap.md

 OpenUEM will have the following improvements soon (in no particular order):

+- Create agent for RedHat based distributions (Fedora, Alma Linux, Rocky Linux)
+- Create packages to install OpenUEM server components in RedHat based distributions
+- Apply configuration profiles to Linux endpoints using Ansible
+- Agents for Mac OSX support
+- Implement MSI installation and PowerShell script execution through Windows profiles
 - **Add roles** that can manage selections of your assets
 - Provide network printers information (toner status, pages printed...)
 - Back up files using [**Kopia**](https://kopia.io/)
 - Back up the Postgres database
-- Apply configuration profiles to Linux endpoints using Ansible
-- Galery of common tasks to apply to your agents using well-known registry keys (for example, turn off Windows Copilot)
+- Gallery of common tasks to apply to your agents using well-known registry keys (for example, turn off Windows Copilot)
 - Install OpenUEM components in RedHat, OpenSUSE and Arch based distributions
-- Agents for RedHat, OpenSUSE and Arch based distributions
+- Agents for OpenSUSE and Arch based distributions
-- Agents for Mac OSX support
 - MDM support for Android devices

 Do you miss something vital?
 Please, open a discussion on GitHub and let’s see what can be done.